millionjs/million-lint-benchmark/README.md

+> This is a fork of [react-performance-workshop](https://github.com/3perf/react-workshop-ra) with `*.correct.jsx` files added to represent optimizations we've trained Million Lint to do.

+---

 # `react-performance-workshop` <img src="https://user-images.githubusercontent.com/2953267/212215914-68e776eb-ed5f-439a-85dd-d31759a03196.svg" width="6">

 Welcome!
 This is the material for React Performance Debugging Masterclass at React Advanced (Oct 2023).